Availability All Editions

 - Project Fields: Users will only see changes to fields for which they have at least read only rights.

-- Financial Events: Since financial events do not have names, they are identified by their Due Date.
+- Financial Events (planned and actual) Pro Premium: Since financial events do not have names, they are identified by their Due Date.
 If the Due Date is changed, the financial event is identified by its Timing in this entry.

 - Changes in timing: e.g., moving, extending or shortening a project, or inserting zero allocations